MargaretSiple-NOAA/googledrive-to-rmd-example/README.md

 At the end, you will have a Word doc that you have compiled straight from R. Cool, huh!!

 # Google drive folder access

 Anyone with a NOAA email should have access to [this](https://drive.google.com/drive/folders/1qC4L9CLsXyGkVn4pCFnCUZ8IanUokVZ5?usp=sharing) Google Drive folder containing docs for the final report.

+# Do you have questions or hot tips?

+Or if something isn't working... please leave an issue above.